The Growth of Black Friday, and How to Make the Most of it

 During large sale events like Black Friday, email marketing is one of the most immediate and effective ways to promote events and sales offerings.

 Morgan stresses that retailers need to stand out during the “email war” that tends to occur during this time.
-He emphasises that adding video is one way to get noticed.
+He emphasizes that adding video is one way to get noticed.
 By adding engaging video content within your emails, brands can provide a compelling reason for consumers to sit up and take notice and interact with them.
 Video has the ability to skyrocket your engagement rates, boosting click-through by a whopping 65%.

 Eye-catching interactive video provides even more opportunities to connect with consumers on a deeper level, allowing brands to enhance the consumer experience and increase the effectiveness of video content.
 Using interactive video, businesses can provide direct links to purchase within a video, or links to discover more about a brand’s products or services.

-3. Optimise correctly for mobile
+3. Optimize correctly for mobile

 During the Black Friday sales period, it’s more important than ever that brands are sufficiently prepared for spikes in site traffic and increased sales.
-Brands need to fortify their website’s functionality and work on improving page load speeds, and, most importantly ensure their sites are fully mobile optimised and responsive, particularly during the check-out process.
+Brands need to fortify their website’s functionality and work on improving page load speeds, and, most importantly ensure their sites are fully mobile optimized and responsive, particularly during the check-out process.